 In addition to career advancement, many WCPs expect their certification to have a positive impact on their dealings with colleagues, customers, and future clients.
 Many independent contractors who earned this certification see it as a valuable asset for their consulting business and consider it to be a great way to convey their qualifications to new clients.
 When a client, co-worker, or organization sees that you’ve earned IEEE WCET Certification, they can be assured that you bring valuable knowledge and experience to the job and can be relied upon as a leader in the field of wireless communications.

-Your next opportunity to earn IEEE WCET Certification is quickly approaching with the testing window being open from 17 April to 13 May 2017.
-Applications to take the exam during that time period must be submitted by 31 March 2017, so you must act now.
+Your opportunity to earn IEEE WCET Certification is now!
+The testing window will be open from 25 September to 21 October 2017.
+Applications to take the exam during that time period must be submitted by 8 September 2017.
 More information on how to apply for the exam can be found on the IEEE WCET website.
 Don’t miss this opportunity to join an elite group of wireless communication professional who are already putting the benefits of their IEEE WCET Certification to good use in advancing their career, enhancing their professional development and showing their commitment to the industry.

 A very special Thank You is extended to all our IEEE WCPs for sharing their insights with us for the development of this article and Special Thanks to IEEE WCPs: Jorge Mario Guzman (pictured upper left), Ryota Kimura (pictured upper right), Hiroshi Kizaki (pictured left) and Satoshi Nagano (pictured right) for sharing their pictures with us.